PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 ### Explicit

-In the constructor for the view, add a dependency on the view model and the assign it to the DataContext.
+In the constructor for the view, add a dependency on the view model and then assign it to the DataContext.
 Remember that the view is being created via the container and that takes care of creating all of the dependencies.

 ```cs
 public MainWindow(ViewModels.MainWindowViewModel vm)